 Independent Study Courses

 Independent study courses are intended for students who have satisfied all requirements for the major and are in a position to take up some special topic not covered in the regular curriculum.
-Independent studies cannot be used to satisfy core requirements for the major, or to engage material that is available in a regularly taught course.
+Independent studies cannot be used to satisfy named requirements for the major, or to engage material that is available in a regularly taught course.
 Students interested in pursuing an independent study should consult with a faculty member.
 A special use of the independent study option is a Senior Thesis project (see under requirements for the major).

 There are a few ways that students can get involved with lab work.
 One way is to contact the lab managers and ask them if there is anything you can do: Grant McGuire or Jaye Padgett for the phonology lab, Matt Wagers for the syntax lab, Pranav Anand for the semantics lab, and Adrian Brasoveanu for the language, logic, and cognition lab.
 Another way is to talk to faculty that you would like to work with and ask them if they have anything for undergraduates to get involved with.
 A third way is to look at the Linguistics Labs website and see if anything interests you there, then contact faculty affiliated with it.